trainart/linux2/2-5-tmux-screen.md

 One important problem with using `tmux` is related to scrolling up.

-In order to do that you need to enter special **copy mode** with `Ctrl+b PgUp` (in fact it will enter that mode and scroll one page up, if you want to only enter that mode press `Ctrl+b [` instead).
+In order to do that you need to enter special **copy mode** with `Ctrl+b PgUp` (in fact it will enter that mode and scroll one page up.
+If you want to only enter that mode press `Ctrl+b [` instead).

 After that you can use `PgUp`/`PgDn` or `Up arrow`/`Down arrow` keys for scrolling.